NachoCoin/BUZZ/README.md

 # Intro

-BuzzCoin is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+NachoCoin is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.

 Built on the foundation of Bitcoin, PPCoin and NovaCoin, innovations such as